bencoveney/learning-assembly/projects/allocator/allocator.md

 void deallocate(%rdi: pointer);
 ```

-Implement a memory allocator, with the following features:

-- Header contains:
-  - Size.
-  - Link forward.
-- Footer contains:
-  - Link backward.
-- Allocate entrypoint
-  - If not initialized
+### Allocation Scenarios

-    - Run heap initialization
+- [x] Expand the heap on inital allocation
+- When there are no free blocks which will fit the allocation:
-  - Check for space on the heap
+  - [x] Expand the heap to create a new block
-    - Walk the allocated blocks, checking for available space
-  - If no space available
-    - Expand the heap
+  - [ ] Expand the heap from the start of a trailing free block
-  - Perform the allocation
-    - Update the header
+- When there are free blocks which will fit the allocation:
-    - Add another header at the end of the block
+  - [x] Allocate the existing block
-    - return the pointer
+  - [ ] Split the existing block

-- Deallocate entrypoint
+### Deallocation Scenarios

-  - Mark the header block as free
+- [x] Mark a block as free.
-  - Merge empty blocks left
-  - Merge empty blocks right
-- General initialization
-  - Get the start of the heap
-  - That will also be the end
-  - Allocate enough memory for the initial allocation, plus a bit extra
+- [ ] Combine free blocks with subsequent free blocks.
+- [ ] Combine free blocks with preceeding free blocks.

+### Supporting changes

+- [ ] Use SBRK rather than BRK to avoid duplicate initial syscalls.
+- [ ] Store a footer to support block merging.

 ## References